 Please Note: All medical reports, psychologist and speech therapist testing should be current and up-to-date.

-eWeek: Experience, Extend, Evolve is a week long immersion program that we are introduced 2014 for students enrolled in the two Christian Primary Schools in Portland.
-During eWeek, the grade 6 classes and their teachers will relocate to the Bayview College Campus and experience the “rhythm of a secondary school week”.
-They undertake their core curriculum with their class teacher and also participate in some specialist subjects that are available at Bayview College.
+eDay: Experience, Extend, Evolve is a program that we are introduced in 2014 for students enrolled in the two Christian Primary Schools in Portland.
+During eDay, the grade 5 classes relocate to the Bayview College Campus and experience the “rhythm of a secondary school “.
 Regardless of whether the student chooses to enrol at Bayview College, we believe that this program will provide them with skills and knowledge to prepare them successfully for secondary school.

 On Orientation Day in December, Year 6 students who have enrolled at the College will have an opportunity to meet their peers, buddies and teachers as they become familiar with the school grounds and to experience a typical day at school.